noy-nac/9-1-search/READEME.md

 # Intro to Search

-## 1. Linear Search

-Implement linear search.
-Take in
+Implement linear search, binary search, and recursive binary search.
+Details are provided by pre- and post-conditions attached to the method signatures.